Andrew Neal, Chair

-Roger, who began his career as a community volunteer in the west of Scotland, also has a wealth of other senior management and Board experience.
-He was CEO at the Youth Hostels Association, a Director at the Countryside Agency and the Scottish Council for Voluntary Organisations.
-He has served as Chair of Friends of the Earth, the Civil Society Advisory Board at the Department of Environment, Food and Rural Affairs, the working party which prepared the European Landscape Convention, Think Global and the Appointments Committee for the Canal and River Trust.
+Roger, who began his career as a community development worker in the west of Scotland, also has a wealth of other senior management and Board experience.
+He has been CEO at the Youth Hostels Association and a Director at the Countryside Agency and the Scottish Council for Voluntary Organisations.
+He has served as Chair of Friends of the Earth and the Civil Society Advisory Board at the Department of Environment, Food and Rural Affairs and Vice-Chair of the international development charity Practical Action.

 Roger is a board member of the Foreign Policy Centre.
-He has also been a Board member of various environmental organisations, including Natural England, English Nature, the Peak District National Park Authority, the National Forest Company, Woodbrooke Quaker Study Centre, the Woodland Trust, The Conservation Volunteers, and the European Federation of Youth Hostel Associations as well as an Expert Panel member at the Heritage Lottery Fund.
+He has also been a Board member of various environmental organisations, including Natural England, the Peak District National Park Authority, the National Forest Company, the Woodland Trust, and The Conservation Volunteers.

 Amy Dalrymple is based in Edinburgh.
 She is Head of Policy for Alzheimer Scotland, where she leads on public policy development and engagement.
 Amy’s professional background is in public policy, public affairs and project management across the public, private and third sectors, across a range of fields including economic development, health and equalities as well as democratic reform.